• Skip to primary navigation

 Now that you know where to buy pimento seeds and allspice, get going and try adding them to your next cuisine.

-Your taste buds will be delighted.
+Your palate will be delighted.

 Pimento seeds and allspice are often confused.